 Access to Water

 If you plan on buying a farm, this is by far the most important resource to consider before you buy a farm.
 Water rights law is very complex and making sure you understand your rights and usage is extremely critical.
-Know if you rights are currently valid and active.
+Know if your rights are currently valid and active.
 What are the water sources on the property?
 It is also important to know what year your rights date back to.
-Senior water rights always get the water first.
+Senior water rights always get water first.
 Do you have ponds, creeks, or wells that you are legally able to irrigate from?
 What is the drinking water source?
 If from a well, test your water for metals and other contaminants.